 DEQ did not make any changes to the rule language in response to this comment.
 DEQ did make changes to the MDV Support Document to clarify this point.

 Comment #2.
-DEQ refers to the variance as a multiple discharge or variance when EPA regulations clearly refer to this type of variance as a water body or water body segment variance.
+DEQ refers to the variance as a multiple discharger variance when EPA regulations clearly refer to this type of variance as a water body or water body segment variance.
 As a result, DEQ needs to identify and document “any cost-effective and reasonable best management practices for nonpoint source controls that could be implemented to make progress toward attaining the underlying designated use and criterion.”

 Response.
 DEQ does not agree that EPA regulations refer to “this type” of variance as a waterbody variance.
 DEQ is proposing a multiple discharger variance, not a waterbody variance.
 The purpose of this MDV is to issue NPDES permits for dischargers that cannot feasibly meet effluent limits for mercury based on the human health criterion for methyl-mercury, while ensuring that mercury levels from these dischargers decrease.
 An MDV is an appropriate CWA tool for this purpose and has been used by several other states for many years.
 The TMDL is an appropriate tool to describe how the state will address all sources of mercury in order to meet the underlying standard.